Barnala: Demographics

-As per provisional data of 2011 census Barnala had a population of 116,449, out of which males were 62,554 and females were 53,895.
-The literacy rate was 79.59 per cent.
-Barnala is a Sikh majority city with approximately 50.37% of city population following Sikhism.
+As per provisional data of the 2011 census, Barnala had a population of 116,449, out of which males were 62,554 and females were 53,895, with a density of 5,060/km² and a sex ratio of 862 females per 1,000 males, below Punjab’s average of 895.
+The district had 595,527 residents (317,522 males, 278,005 females), with a sex ratio of 876 and a child sex ratio (0–6 years) of 835.
+Urban areas constitute 19.5% of the population.
+Scheduled Castes form 28.2% (city) and 29.5% (district), with negligible Scheduled Tribes (0.1%).
+Literacy is 79.59% in the city and 67.82% district-wide (males: 71.57%, females: 63.57%).
+Punjabi (Malwai dialect) is spoken by 97%, with Sikhs (50.37%), Hindus (47.67%), Muslims (1.53%), and others (0.43%) comprising the religious makeup.

 Economy

-TridentGroup (formerly known as Abhishek Industries), is headed by Mr. Rajinder Gupta.
+Trident Group (formerly known as Abhishek Industries), is headed by Mr. Rajinder Gupta.
 The group operates in five major business segments: Yarn, Terry Towels, Paper, Chemicals and Captive Power.
-Trident is one of the largest yarn spinners in India, one of the world’s largest terry towel manufacturers and the world’s largest wheat straw based paper manufacturer.
+Trident is one of the largest yarn spinners in India, one of the world's largest terry towel manufacturers and the world's largest wheat straw based paper manufacturer.

 IOL Chemicals and Pharmaceuticals (IOLCP) is a leading organic chemicals manufacturer and supplier.

 Standard Combines headquartered in Barnala, is in various products like, Thresher, Self Harvester Combine, Tractor Driven Harvester Combine, Rotavator, Rotavator with Seed Drill, Maize Self Harvester Combine.
 The company is also exporting its 4x4 Harvester Combine & track Combine to Nepal, Sri-Lanka, Bangladesh.

-Balkar Combines headquartered in Barnala, The company is in various products like, Thresher, Self Harvester Combine, Tractor Driven Harvester Combine, Rotavator, Rotavator with Seed Drill, Maize Self Harvester Combine.
+Balkar Combines is headquartered in Barnala, The company is in various products like Thresher, Self Harvester Combine, Tractor Driven Harvester Combine, Rotavator, Rotavator with Seed Drill, Maize Self Harvester Combine.
 The company is also exporting its 4x4 Harvester Combine to Nepal, Sri-Lanka, Bangladesh.